wp-plugins/wp-symposium-toolbar/readme.txt

 * Bugfix: WP 3.8, WP Search icon had stopped folding / unfolding when on the left side of Toolbar
 * Bugfix: secure the hook 'symposium_toolbar_add_user_action' behind a test to ensure the current user is actually logged in
 * Bugfix: move 'symposium_toolbar_custom_profile_option' to the "public" part of the code so it can be found when Edit Profile is called from frontend by other plugins
-* Change: WPMS, add error messages to Multisite features
-* Change: error messages no longer removed upon clicking, need to reload page to get rid of them

 = 0.24.0. =

+* Change: WPMS, change internal name 'my_home_site' into 'wpst_my_home_site' for the field added to WP profile page
 * Bugfix: get rid of PHP warnings on get_option default values for some setups
 * Bugfix: WP 3.8, Styles tab, saved CSS, secondary-level dropdown menus no longer picking colours due to a change in WP 3.8 (submenu div vs. ul)
 * Bugfix: WP 3.8, Styles tab, preview mode, default value for icon colour
-* Change: WPMS, change internal name 'my_home_site' into 'wpst_my_home_site' for the field added to WP profile page
 * Bugfix: Styles tab, confirmation message no longer fired from the colorpickers, due to Javascript variable not shared between the splitted files
 * Bugfix: WP 3.7.1, styles not taken into account when no hover colour is selected for menus